Science and Everyday Experiences

 The parents who came to the camp found out that they can teach their own kids about science and math every day at home.
 One Mom said that, "I think that if you can do math and science, you can do anything."

 Your parents or teachers might be able to find an after-school or summer camp program where you can learn more about chemistry and science.
-Right now, you can also do some fun science Activities and science Science Experiments.
+Right now, you can also do some fun science and science .

 Parents and teachers can read the full article about the camp in Environmental Factor.